-Pope opens Amazon meeting amid fires, right-wing opposition
+Pope urges bold action to protect the Amazon amid fires

 Francis’ conservative critics, including a handful of cardinals, have called the proposals “heretical” and an invitation to a “pagan” religion that idolizes nature rather than God.
 They have mounted an opposition campaign, issuing petitions and holding conferences to raise their voices.

+He prayed that God’s “daring prudence” would inspire the bishops to bold action to protect the region.

+“If everything continues as it was, if we spend our days content that ‘this is the way things have always been done,’ then the gift vanishes, smothered by the ashes of fear and concern for defending the status quo,” he said.

 In many ways, Francis opened the synod last year, when he travelled into the Peruvian Amazon and demanded that corporations stop their relentless extraction of timber, gas and gold.

-Meeting with native families in steamy Puerto Maldonado, Francis declared that the Amazon and its indigenous peoples are the “heart of the church” and demanded that governments recognize their rights to determine the region’s future.
+Meeting with native families in steamy Puerto Maldonado, Francis declared that the Amazon and its indigenous people are the “heart of the church” and demanded that governments recognize their rights to determine the region’s future.

 The seeds of the Amazon synod, however, long predate that visit and even Francis’ landmark 2015 encyclical “Praise Be,” in which he denounced the profit-at-all-cost business interests destroying the rainforest.

 The pope, when he was the former Cardinal Jorge Mario Bergoglio of Argentina, drafted the final document of the 2007 meeting of South American bishops in Aparecida, Brazil, which identified the Amazon and its indigenous peoples as threatened by global economic interests and deserving of the church’s utmost attention.
-Francis’ closest advisers have said the Aparecida document was in many ways a blueprint for the papacy.

 Scientists say the vast rainforest’s lush vegetation absorbs heat-trapping carbon dioxide from the atmosphere.
 The moisture given off by its trees also affects rainfall patterns and climate across South America and beyond.

 While the numbers of fires burning in the Amazon declined sharply last month, parts of the rainforest burned at a pace in July and August unseen since 2010.
-That fueled global worries about climate change, put the fires on the agenda of the Group of Seven summit hosted by French President Emmanuel Macron and directed environmental outrage at the pro-development stance of Brazilian President Jair Bolsonaro.
+That fueled global worries about climate change, put the Amazon fires on the agenda of the Group of Seven summit hosted by French President Emmanuel Macron and directed environmental outrage at the pro-development stance of Brazilian President Jair Bolsonaro.

 Bolsonaro has repeatedly said he wants to promote economic development in the Amazon and regularize small-scale illegal mining.
 He has also strongly criticized foreign countries for meddling with what he sees is a domestic Brazilian matter.